Available 24h

 Description

 An antique engraving featuring a soldier from 1600, created by Dutch artist Jacob De Gheyn; this is an etching on watermarked paper, representing an important example of late Mannerist printmaking art.
-De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe marked by conflicts and wars.
+De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse themes allows for an exploration of various aspects of military life of that period, making each engraving a small historical treasure.
+The fact that they are available in large numbers and cover diverse themes allows for a deeper exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 Attributes / Details